jeanzii/NornNet/README.md

-# NornNet - The fates who weave destiny
+# NornNet - Where the Fates Weave Destiny with a Touch of AI Magic

 A private AI ChatBot